 Title: Mistletoe Christmas: An Anthology

 From four beloved writers—Eloisa James, Christi Caldwell, Janna MacGregor, and Erica Ridley—comes a hilarious tale of a Christmas house party that serves up love and scandal in equal measure!
 I received this book for free in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.
 This post contains affiliate links you can use to purchase the book.
-If you purchase the book using that link, I will receive a small commission from the sale.
+If you buy the book using that link, I will receive a small commission from the sale.

 Author(s): Eloisa James, Christi Caldwell, Janna MacGregor, Erica Ridley